 CANADIAN CAR & FOUNDRY HARVARD IV, G-BSBG

-Built by the Canadian Car and Foundry (CCF) in 1954, ordered by the American Mutual Defence Aid Programme (MDAP) to enable the USAF to train pilots and aid the establishment of a new West German Air Force as a part of NATO.
-Allocated 52-8562, it was one of a batch of 120 T-6J aircraft with serials 52-8493 to 8612 to be supplied to the USAF in West Germany.
-The designation T-6J was only used by the Americans to show that it was a CCF built aircraft; the term T-6J never appearing on any Canadian paperwork.
+It was built by the Canadian Car and Foundry (CCF) in 1954, ordered by the American Mutual Defence Aid Programme (MDAP) to enable the USAF to train pilots and aid in establishing a new West German Air Force as a part of NATO.
+Allocated 52-8562, it was one batch of 120 T-6J aircraft with serials 52-8493 to 8612 to be supplied to the USAF in West Germany.
+The Americans only used the Americans’ designation T-6J to show that it was a CCF built aircraft; T-6J never appeared on any Canadian paperwork.

-Having been declared surplus to Germany’s requirements, being an MDAP funded aircraft it was passed on to another NATO air force, the Forca Aerea Portuguesa (FAP) with the serial 1753.
-For the period 1966 to 1975, it was operated by the FAP, towards the end of that time operating in Portuguese East Africa, now Mozambique.
+Having been declared surplus to Germany’s requirements, being an MDAP funded aircraft, it was passed on to another NATO air force, the Forca Aerea Portuguesa (FAP), with the serial 1753.
+From 1966 to 1975, it was operated by the FAP, towards the end of that time operating in Portuguese East Africa, now Mozambique.
 1753 is documented as having flown on armed counter-insurgency flights with the FAP.
 Their Harvards were fitted with a mix of guns, rockets, napalm and bombs.
-When the Portuguese left Mozambique following the granting independence in 1975 a number of aircraft were left behind.
-It is not known if 1753 was flown with the mostly Soviet equipped Mozambique Air Force post-independence, however, it certainly ended up parked out, slowly deteriorating in the heat.
+When the Portuguese left Mozambique following the granting of independence in 1975 and left several aircraft behind.
+It is unknown if 1753 was flown with the mostly Soviet equipped Mozambique Air Force post-independence; however, it certainly ended up parked out, slowly deteriorating in the heat.

-A few years later, in early 1995 it was sold to Tony St.John (who has had it now for 25 years) and was delivered from Thruxton to Liverpool Airport, arriving at 13:36 on Sunday 12th February.
-It was kept at Liverpool until departure to Tatenhill on 29th November 1999, largely as a result of unsatisfactory hangar arrangements as the older north airfield section of Liverpool Airport moved toward closure of aviation activities.
+A few years later, in early 1995, it was sold to Tony St.John (who has had it now for 25 years) and was delivered from Thruxton to Liverpool Airport, arriving at 13:36 on Sunday 12th February.
+It was kept at Liverpool until departure to Tatenhill on 29th November 1999, largely due to unsatisfactory hangar arrangements as the older north airfield section of Liverpool Airport moved toward closure of aviation activities.
 The aircraft was based at several aerodromes around the North West until the aircraft returned to Liverpool John Lennon from Hawarden on Saturday 29th July 2017 at 13:30.
 Since the return, it has been housed in the new very dry hangar No.4 with Keenair beside the G.A. apron.
 (Photo right – IMG Tom McDonald LPL prints_0209)

 An article like this is only as accurate as of the sources which include owner Tony St.John writing in the Liverpool Flying School e-magazine; website: t6harvard.com (UK Harvard, G-AZBN and look for mention of 1753 in the Portuguese Air Force at War section); G-INFO; Ken Ellis’s Wrecks and Relics; MAS and NWAN records.